hannahweiss/proposal/Proposal.md

  - She requests to join the call and is put on the talk queue.
  - When it is her turn the admins realize that she is a well-known troll and remove her from the talk queue.

+#### User Story 5: Joining a call as a contributer
+  - Evan signs in with his GitHub account.
+  - He is a contributer of `project-c` and sees an ongoing call.
+  - He has a question about the new feature being added and adds himself to the talk queue.
+  - His position in the queue is automatically placed before non-collaborating users but behind any contributers already in the queue.

+#### User Story 6: Accepting a talk request as a collaborator
+  - Fiona signs in with her GitHub account.
+  - She is a collaborator of `project-c` and sees an ongoing call.
+  - She joins the call.
+  - She views the queue and sees Evan, a known contributer, at the front of the queue.
+  - She clicks the "Allow" button to let Evan into the call.
+  - Evan now has the ability to talk in the call.